hubick/jooq-immutable-pojo-mapper/README.txt

 attempting to modify the target object, so it's module doesn't need to be open to JOOQ.

 All other mappings will be deferred to JOOQ's DefaultRecordMapperProvider.

+You can use this to replace the DefaultRecordMapperProvider like this:

+final DSLContext dslContext = DSL.using(SQLDialect.DEFAULT);
+dslContext.configuration().set(new ImmutablePOJORecordMapper(dslContext.configuration()));